Judy Takács: Biography

 Takács received her BFA in Illustration and Portrait Painting from the Cleveland Institute of Art in 1986, studying portraiture with José Cintron and life drawing with Francis Meyers.Takács has staged serial projects painting senior citizens and elderly nuns from life.
 These projects have yielded over fifty paintings, three solo shows, a feature in Anthropology & Aging Quarterly and placements in juried and invitational shows.
 In 2014 she published a book of these collected portraits of the elderly called, The Age of Adventure.

 Takács' work has been recognized by the Portrait Society of America, the Art Renewal Center, the National Arts Club, Cincinnati Arts Club, Allied Artists of America, Catharine Lorillard Wolfe Club, and the Salmagundi Club, NYC.
 She has participated in Women Painting Women Exhibitions along with Rachel Constantine, Alia El-Bermani, Diane Fiesel and Sadie Valeri, and multiple Poets/Artists publications and live exhibitions.
 Takács' work is archived at the Artists Archives of the Western Reserve.
-Her work has been exhibited at the Butler Institute of American Art, the Brookgreen Gardens Zanesville Museum of Art, Evansville Museum, Museum of Contemporary Art Cleveland, Haggin Museum, Wausau Museum of Contemporary Art, Erie Art Museum, and ARTneo.
-Takács' work is included in the permanent collections of Susquehanna University and ARTneo.
+Her work has been exhibited at the Butler Institute of American Art, the Brookgreen Gardens Zanesville Museum of Art, Evansville Museum, Museum of Contemporary Art Cleveland, Haggin Museum, Wausau Museum of Contemporary Art, Erie Art Museum, Loveland Museum, Museum of American Porcelain Art, Cleveland Museum of Art Transformer Station and ARTneo.
+Takács' work is included in the permanent collections of Susquehanna University, Artists Archives of the Western Reserve, and ARTneo.

 In 2009 she began both painting and blogging her project; Chicks with Balls: Judy Takács paints unsung female heroes.
 For this series, she asked her female friends and family to pose topless, holding balls to symbolize their personal challenges.
-In 2013, Takács authored and published, Chicks with Balls: Judy Takács paints unsung female heroes. and received an Ohio Arts Council Grant for Individual Artistic Excellence in 2013, 2019 for the series which became a traveling exhibition that culminated in her first solo museum show at the Zanesville Museum of Art in February 2020.
+In 2013, Takács authored and published, Chicks with Balls: Judy Takács paints unsung female heroes. and received an Ohio Arts Council Grant for Individual Artistic Excellence in 2013, 2019 for the series which became a traveling exhibition with four solo shows that culminated with her first solo museum show at the Zanesville Museum of Art in February 2020.

 In 2014, Takács curated Majority Rising for the Artists Archives of the Western Reserve during Women's History Month.
 Choosing work from Cleveland figurative artists, Shirley Aley Campbell, Kathleen McKenna, Marilyn Szalay, Lee Heinen and Marsha Sweet.
 Takács painted and exhibited a portrait of each artist as well.
 These portraits are in the permanent collection of the Artists Archives of the Western Reserve in Cleveland, Ohio.